gangelo/realpage_calculator/README.md

 ### Rake Task

-To run a version of the RPN calculator from the console using _Rake_, make sure you are in the project root directory (`/realpage_calculator`), then type the following command into the command-line followed by ENTER:
+To run a version of the RPN calculator from the console using _Rake_, make sure you are in the project root directory (`/realpage_calculator`), then type either of the following command into the command-line followed by ENTER:

 `$ rake console`
+`$ rake file`

+The `$ rake console` command runs the RPN Calculator using the console and allows the user to interact with the calculator via user input into the terminal.
+The `$ rake file` command also runs the RPN Calculator using the console; however, this command uses the `spec/files/rpn_input_file.txt` file as input to the RPN Calculator.

 ### Ruby Script